mafzaldev/image-uploader/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- The project is not available online right now due to some deployment issues.
-You can see the demo either in the video above or by runnning locally on your system.
+- The project demo can be accessed [here](https://reactjs.org/)
-- Overall the development process was good, faced some minor issues, but facing a lots of issues while deployment.
+- Overall the development process was good, faced some minor issues, but faced a lots of issues while deployment.
-- I practically understood the useReducer hook, it makes the work easier than useState.
+- I practically understood the useReducer hook, which makes the work easier than useState.

 ### Built With